-Three hours lecture and three hours laboratory per week Prerequisite: BIOL 400 and BIOL 422 or consent of the instructor
+Prerequisite: BIOL 400 and BIOL 422 or

+Consent of Instructor

 This course will examine the scientific and technical advances which underlie the production of genetically modified crops.
 Topics include: plant genome organization and gene expression, plant tissue culture and genetic transformation, genetic manipulation to confer resistance to herbicides, pests and disease and strategies for engineering stress tolerance and the improvement of crop yield and quality.